planetscale/vitess-releases/vitess-release-roster.md

 #### Process

 1. Follow [Vitess release instructions](vitess-release-instructions.md)
-2. Post an update in vitess.slack.com's #vitess and #release channel.
+2. Post an update in the #releases channel in the vitess.slack.com workspace.
 Follow this [message format](https://vitess.slack.com/archives/C0PQY0PTK/p1547500981410100) so that new Vitess Slack users know what these releases are for.
 3. Update the roster below with the link to your release
 4. Nominate a team member for the following week